Rubén Gómez Ojeda

 - Sensor Fusion.

 I was born in Málaga (Spain) in 1988.
 I received a B.Sc-M.Sc in "Ingeniería Industrial" (a general engineering which covers mechanics, electricity, electronic, computer science, etc.) from the University of Málaga in 2012.
 In October 2013 I joined the Machine Perception and Intelligent Robotics (MAPIR) group as a Researcher in Computer Vision.
 I received the M.Sc in Mechatronics in 2014.
 I received a grant (DPI2014-55826-R) from the National (Spanish) Plan of Research to do a 4-year PhD under the supervision of Prof. Javier González-Jiménez, which I started in November 2015.
-Since October 2016 I'm a visting researcher at the Robotis and Perception Group of the University of Zurich, under the supervision of Prof. Davide Scaramuzza.
+From October 2016 to February 2017 I was a visting researcher at the Robotics and Perception Group of the University of Zurich, under the supervision of Prof. Davide Scaramuzza.

 Deep Place Recognition: Place recognition is still an open problem in computer vision, and its difficulty increases under changes in the scenario, viewpoint, illumination or weather condition.
 We propose a Convolutional Neural Network (CNN) with the purpose of recognize the same location under severe weather or illumination variations, seasonal changes, etc. In contrast to previous approaches which rely on visual descriptors, our algorithm works with the complete image, reducing unnecessary errors induced by posterior feature matching processes by providing a better estimate of place similarity.